Football at the 2008 Summer Olympics – Men's tournament: Squads

 For the men's tournament, each nation submitted a squad of 18 players, 15 of whom had to be born on or after 1 January 1985, and three of whom could be overage players, by 23 July 2008.
 A minimum of two goalkeepers (plus one optional alternate goalkeeper) had to be included in the squad.

 Match officials

 On 22 April 2008, FIFA released the list of match referees that will officiate at the Olympics.

 All times are China Standard Time (UTC+8).

+Seeding

+The draw for the tournament took place on 20 April 2008.
+Argentina, the Netherlands, China and Cameroon were seeded for the draw and placed into groups A–D, respectively.
+The remaining teams were drawn from four pots with teams from the same region kept apart.

 Group stage

 Group winners and runners-up advanced to the quarter-finals.